BurdaForward/composable-rules/README.md

 ## Basics

-The basic structure of a rule the following:
+The basic structure of a rule is the following:

 ```javascript
 const myRule = {